“Grief is love turned into eternal missing”

 These can be incredibly distressing experiences, particularly as people become confused about what these symptoms mean, and may even believe that they are losing their mind.
 Unfortunately, this then leads to feeling more frightened, confused and lonely.
 You will find out more about traumatic grief, and in particular Grief during the Covid-19 crisis on the traumatic grief pages in the Life’s Difficulties section.

 If you are experiencing these symptoms, it would be helpful to talk to your GP, or contact a trauma focused bereavement therapist.
 You are by no means going mad, but you may require trauma focused therapy to help you to work through the distressing and painful memories.
-I have also put together a guided self help programme to accompany you through the grief in these times of isolation.

 “Grief is not a disorder, a disease or sign of weakness.